Underemployment, Its Causes, and How It Affects You

 U-5.
 Total unemployed, plus discouraged workers, plus all other persons marginally attached to the labor force, as a percent of the civilian labor force plus all persons marginally attached to the labor force.

 U-6.
 Total unemployed, plus all persons marginally attached to the labor force, plus total employed part time for economic reasons, as a percent of the civilian labor force plus all persons marginally attached to the labor force.
-See current real unemployment rate.
+See the current real unemployment rate.
 (Source: "Table A15.
 Alternative Measures of Labor Underutilization," BLS.)

 Overeducated and Underemployed